Vaginal thrush

 - pain when you have sex

-- pain when you go to the toilet (to pee)
+- pain when you pee

-- red, cracked or damaged skin (if your thrush is severe)
+- red, cracked, or damaged skin (if your thrush is severe)

 What should I do if I'm embarrassed to talk to my doctor?